gzodataserver/iotpe.js/README.md

 ---------------

 Check out `config.js` and make sure that MySQL `hostname` is correct.
-Also check the port for MQTT.
+Also check the `port` for MQTT so it isn't used by some other process.
+Create a MySQL user, if you don't have one already, so you have something to play around with.

 Install the mqtt client (used for testing purposes): `npm install -g mqtt`

-Start the server: `node index.js`
+Start the server: `node jsiotpe.js`

 Subscribe to messages: `mqtt sub --username 'mysql_user' --password 'secret' -t '/mysql_user/calc' -h 'hostname' -v`

 Publish a message: `mqtt pub --username 'mysql_user' -P 'homeend' -t '/mysql_user/calc' -h 'hostname' -m 'Hello world'`

+Scripts can be loaded into mysql with a script:
+`./load_script.sh <mysql_username> <mysql_password> calc ./scripts/calc.js`

 For production